 In 2015 and 2016, huge price swings made China's stock market seem like a casino.
-One reason for the volatility is that the market is thinly traded.
-Only 7 percent of China's population own stocks.
-Since participation is so low, a few wealthy investors own 80 percent of tradable shares.
+One reason for the volatility was that the market is thinly traded.
+Only 7% of China's population own stocks.
+Since participation is so low, a few wealthy investors own 80% of tradable shares.
 They drive the price swings in China's stock market.

-China's stock market doesn't indicate the health of China's economy, unlike the U.S. stock market.
-The total value of every stock traded on its exchanges is only a third of its economic output, as measured by Gross Domestic Product.
+Unlike the U.S. stock market, China's stock market doesn't indicate the health of China's economy.
+The total value of every stock traded on its exchanges is less than a third of its economic output, as measured by gross domestic product.
 That compares to 100 percent for most developed countries.
-(Source: "Taking a Tumble," The Economist, August 20, 2015)

 China's Stock Exchanges

-The Shanghai stock exchange (SSE) is China's largest.
-Its total market capitalization was $4.71 trillion in March 2015.
+The Shanghai stock exchange is China's largest.
+Its total market capitalization was $4.1 trillion in 2016.
 Most of the companies listed are the large, state-owned companies responsible for China's economic growth.
 Most investors are pension funds and banks.
 The SSE is located in Shanghai, China's financial capital.

 Compare Shanghai to Shenzhen by Sector